-While we certainly live in a digital age when many people access information via the internet, the myth that print is dead is resoundingly false.
 Businesses work with commercial printing companies all the time for printing a variety of collateral.
-But how do you know which commercial printer is best?
+But how do you know which commercial printing solutions are best?
 Or what information to share with them to ensure your job goes off without a hitch?

 Today, we’re sharing four questions to consider and ask your commercial printer.
 They will help you; they will help them; and they will help your project come out just as expected.